The Art & Science of Thriving Students

 In the face of challenges, resilient educators and their students can more easily accept the present moment, communicate needs and personal boundaries, stay more self-regulated, connect to choices, and make positive decisions that work for everyone.
 They stay on track with their purpose and goals and can be themselves more often.
 The more resilient they are, the less anxiety and stress they have when everyday challenges do arise.

-The Empowerment Education program focuses on how to build resilience through training our teachers and school leaders (and students) in our trauma-informed, transformational coaching methodology.
+The Empowerment Education program focuses on how to build resilience through training our teachers and school leaders (and students) in our trauma-informed, social-emotional learning, and life-skills package which also includes a transformational coaching-approach methodology.
 Not only do you learn how to connect with yourself and others more easily, even during conflict and stress, but you learn how to build the specific positive references needed to shift and sustain resilience.
 This allows you to meet any challenge with less stress and more patience and understanding, see the gift in it, and do something more connected and empowered.
 Learning resilience is crucial and we specialize in it.
 Our young people and educators are only as fulfilled as their ability to be resilient to challenges.

 When educators know how to break through their own internal and external challenges with more ease, and build resilience, they are more able to set up learning environments to help students to do the same.
 When students know how to break through their own internal and external challenges, and build resilience, they will be empowered to more confidently step into their highest and healthiest visions for themselves, their relationships, and their communities, and become a peaceful, contributor to our world.
 What if we all were doing this?